-As part of obtaining reasonable assurance about whether the Division's financial statements are free of material misstatement, we performed tests of its compliance with certain provisions of laws, regulations, contracts and grant agreements, noncompliance with which could have a direct and material effect on the determination of financial statement amounts.
+As part of obtaining reasonable assurance about whether the Division's basic financial statements are free of material misstatement, we performed tests of its compliance with certain provisions of laws, regulations, contracts, and grant agreements, noncompliance with which could have a direct and material effect on the determination of financial statement amounts.
 However, providing an opinion on compliance with those provisions was not an objective of our audit and, accordingly, we do not express such an opinion.
-The results of our tests disclosed instances of noncompliance or other matters that are required to be reported under Government Auditing Standards and which are described in the accompanying Schedule of Findings and Responses as items 2008-1 through 2008-4.
+The results of our tests disclosed no instances of noncompliance or other matters that are required to be reported under Government Auditing Standards.

-We noted certain other matters that we reported to management of the Division, in a separate letter dated November 25, 2008.
+We noted certain matters that we reported to the Joint Committee on Government and Finance of the West Virginia Legislature in a separate letter dated December 4, 2009.

-The Division's response to the findings identified in our audit is described in the accompanying Schedule of Findings and Responses.
-We did not audit the Division's responses and, accordingly, we express no opinion on them.
+The Division's response to the findings identified in our audit is described in the accompanying schedule of findings and responses.
+We did not audit the Division's response and, accordingly, we express no opinion on it.

-This report is intended for the information of the audit committee, management of the West Virginia Department of Transportation, Division of Highways and the Joint Committee on Government and Finance and is not intended to be and should not be used by anyone other than those specified parties.
+This report is intended solely for the information of management of the Division, and the Joint Committee on Government and Finance of the West Virginia Legislature and is not intended to be and should not be used by anyone other than these specified parties.